kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/releasing.md

 ## Release in GitHub

-Create the GitHub release in the UI
+Go back to the GitHub release in the UI

- - Create a draft release in GitHub and associate it with the tag that was created
+ - Edit the draft release previously created in GitHub Releases
- - Copy paste the release notes
- - Upload [artifacts](#expected-artifacts) from the `out/` folder
- - Publish release
+ - Check the "Set as the latest release" checkbox
+ - Check the "Create a Discussion for this release" in Announcements checkbox
+ - ONLY CHECK the "Set as a pre-release" checkbox IF it is a `vXX.XX.XX-beta.X` release
+ - Now, hit "Publish release"
  - [Announce][release-announcement] the release

 ## Versioning